josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 In brief, the proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the IAD and ISOC to the newly created IETFAdminOrg.
 The IAOC would be eliminated, and its oversight and advising functions transferred to the IETFAdminOrg board and a new IETF Administrative Advisory Council ("the AC"), respectively.
 It would be the job of IETFAdminOrg to meet the administrative needs of the IETF.
 It would be the job of the AC to provide any advice that the IETFAdminOrg needs from an IETF community perspective.
 And it would be the job of the IETFAdminOrg board to ensure that IETFAdminOrg is meeting the needs of the IETF community.

 Eliminating the IAOC means that there will need to be another way for trustees to be appointed for the IETF Trust.
-While the details of how this is done are for further work, the main principles are covered in this document.
+The details of how this is done are for further work.

+The proposal in this document is depicted visually in {{Diagrams}} showing the IETF Trust and {{Diagrams-no-trust}} not showing the IETF Trust.

 The document does not propose any changes to anything related to the oversight or steering of the standards process as currently conducted by the IESG and IAB, the appeal chain, the confirming bodies for existing IETF and IAB appointments, or the IRTF.